kamalbuilds/sonic-clout/docs/getting-started/quickstart.md

 1. Visit [sonicclout.io](https://sonicclout.io)
 2. Click the "Connect Wallet" button in the top right corner
-3. Select your preferred wallet (Phantom, Solflare, etc.)
+3. Select your Sonic-compatible wallet
+4. Ensure your wallet is set to the Sonic network
-4. Approve the connection request in your wallet
+5. Approve the connection request in your wallet

 ## Step 2: Explore Available Content